 I recently spoke with one of my students about her challenge to find a new job.
-Like you, she reads these types of personal development articles.
+She’s trying to get ahead.

 And she invests a lot of time in her own education.
 After speaking to her, I was convinced she would be an asset to any company that hired her.